 If you plan to vacuum seal liquids or liquid-rich foods (like those juicy summer fruits), make sure you choose a vacuum sealer designed to seal liquids, like the Hamilton Beach® NutriFresh™ Liquid & Food Vacuum Sealer, which features a patent-pending, dual-stage design that seals liquids quickly and consistently.

 The average American family of four tosses out $2,275 worth of food each year Why?
 The most common reason given is that the food has spoiled or is thought to be spoiled.
 A vacuum sealer can put an anxious mind at ease by ensuring that food is in fact properly sealed.
 A sealer with an integrated date coder can also quiet that nagging question we all have while standing at the fridge or freezer: “How long has this been in here?”

 Another way a vacuum sealer machine can save money: it encourages at-home cooking by making it easy to prepare food in advance and save it for those evenings when making dinner is simply out of the question.
 If your family is spending $67 or more a week on takeout, the average amount found in one survey, simply substituting your own “freezer delights” for restaurant takeout could save as much as $3,484 a year.

 Tastes worth saving

-Whether you’ve already ordered your chamber vacuum sealer and extra vacuum sealer bags or are still waiting to be convinced, try these recipes that take full advantage of the flavors of summer.
+Whether you’ve already ordered your vacuum sealer or are still waiting to be convinced, try these recipes that take full advantage of the flavors of summer.
 We think you’ll find that food this good is worth preserving.